 Australian Honours

-Royal Life Saving Society - Australia is committed to recognising the efforts of its dedicated volunteers and their role in educating people throughout Australia in water safety, survival, rescue, resuscitation and first aid techniques in an effort to reduce injury and loss of life through drowning.
+Royal Life Saving Society - Australia is committed to recognising the efforts of its dedicated stakeholders and their role in educating people throughout Australia in water safety, survival, rescue, resuscitation and first aid techniques in an effort to reduce injury and loss of life through drowning.

 AUSTRALIAN HONOURS